-A daily special which includes a main meal and a pudding is available, currently priced at less than £2.50.
+A daily special which includes a main meal and a pudding is available, currently priced at £3.
 Vegetarian options are always available.
 Click here for more information.
 Many deals are available daily as well as monthly promotions and regular events and theme days.
 Alternatively, students may bring a packed lunch to school.